NEQSOL Holding: COVID-19 crisis in 2020

-Conflict in Eastern-Ukraine in 2020
+War in Donbas in 2020

-In 2020, Vodafone Ukraine and the UNHCR started to cooperate in Eastern parts of Ukraine to provide a free access to mobile communications (free talk time) to the most vulnerable populations.
+In 2020, Vodafone Ukraine and the UNHCR provided free access to mobile communications to the most vulnerable populations in Eastern Ukraine: provided a connection to 2,489 conflict-affected persons.

-Indeed, the security context combined o the sanitary measures to prevent the spread of COVID-19 led to mobility restrictions in this area.
-Vodafone Ukraine provided for 2,489 conflict-affected persons to allow them to stay connected despite their location and the mobility measures in place.

 War in Ukraine in 2022

-Since the beginning of the war in Ukraine, NEQSOL Holding has been helping civilians on the ground.

-For example, together with 2 other mobile operators (Kyivstar of Veon and Lifecell of Turkcell), Vodafone Ukraine provided for free national roaming.
-In addition, Vodafone Ukraine has taken precautions before the beginning of the war, resulting in the possibility to keep soldiers and civilians connected despite damages on the telecommunications infrastructures.
+Together with 2 other mobile operators (Kyivstar of Veon and Lifecell of Turkcell), Vodafone Ukraine provided for free national roaming.
+In addition, Vodafone Ukraine kept soldiers and civilians connected despite damages on the telecommunications infrastructures.

 At the beginning of the war, NEQSOL Holding and subsidiaries Norm and Bakcell participated in the help for repatriating Azerbaijani citizens from Ukraine.
-For example, they provided for Azerbaijani citizens free flights from Ukraine, and helped to organize train evacuation.
+They provided Azerbaijani citizens free flights from Ukraine, and helped to organize train evacuation.

-Turkyie-Syria Earthquake in 2023
+Turkey-Syria Earthquake in 2023

-Bakcell, one of NEQSOL Holding's subsidiaries, has sent special equipment to Turkish civilians after the earthquake to help them stay in contact with their families despite the destruction caused by the natural catastrophe.
+Bakcell, one of NEQSOL Holding's subsidiaries, has sent equipment to Turkish civilians after the earthquake to help them stay in contact with their families despite the destruction caused by the natural catastrophe.
 The help includes 13 special installations (cost of 500.000 manats) dedicated to the most damaged areas.

-Azerconnect, one of NEQSOL Holding's subsidiaries, announced its support to civilians, victims of the earthquake in Turkey in February 2023.
-The company has donated 5 million Turkish Liras to the Agency for Natural Disasters and Emergency Situations (AFAD) of the Ministry of Internal Affairs of Turkey.
+Azerconnect, one of NEQSOL Holding's subsidiaries, has donated 5 million Turkish Liras to the Agency for Natural Disasters and Emergency Situations (AFAD) of the Ministry of Internal Affairs of Turkey to support civilians, and victims of the earthquake in Turkey.